-The Bureau of Justice Statistics offers a Graduate Research Fellowship (GRF) Program that provides awards to accredited universities for doctoral research that—
+Through its Graduate Research Fellowship (GRF) Program, the Bureau of Justice Statistics (BJS) provides funding to accredited universities for doctoral research that—

 |Who is eligible?|

 |How do I apply?|